 Founder, Executive Director & Instructor

 While I grew up interested in animals in Niagara Falls, Canada, I didn’t discover my passion for science until my grade 11 Biology class.
-This led me to pursue a Bachelor’s degree in Biology from Acadia University in Nova Scotia, after which I completed my Masters in Biology with a focus on marine conservation.
-I investigated the populations and species identification of two at-risk species of skates, the little skate (Leucoraja erinacea) and winter skate (Leucoraja ocellata) in the Bay of Fundy.
-Skates are closely related to rays, and are cousins to sharks.
-They’re present in all oceans worldwide, but are greatly understudied and under-appreciated! (in my biased opinion)
+This led me to pursue a Bachelor’s degree in Biology from Acadia University in Nova Scotia, and then my Masters degree in Biology.
+For my Masters in Biology, my research project was focused on marine conservation, specifically the conservation of two species of fish in the Bay of Fundy known as “skates”.
+Skates are a group of fish that are closely related to rays and sharks, and they’re present in all oceans worldwide!
+For my project, I studied the species identification (how to tell them apart) and population demographics (male vs. female, juvenile vs. adult, length and weight, etc) of two species of at-risk skates: the little skate (Leucoraja erinacea) and winter skate (Leucoraja ocellata) in the Bay of Fundy.

 I was born and raised in Michigan, and like many Michiganders, I grew up with a love for water.
 Throughout my childhood, I spent every summer in northern Michigan where I swam, fished, and kayaked on the Great Lakes.
 My childhood curiosity quickly grew into a passion for marine science.
 This led me to attend the University of Miami, where I pursued a Bachelor’s degree in Marine Science and Biology.
 Throughout my undergrad, I was a Research Intern for the Shark Research and Conservation Program (SRC), where I worked on projects relating to shark morphology (how they look), physiology (how their body works), ecology (how they interact with their environment), and migration (where they move).
 Through educating many citizen scientists and high school students on these shark tagging expeditions, I learned a lot about effective teaching and science communications.